ryandeering/loupgarenne/README.md

 - **macOS**: `loupgarenne-x.x-macos-universal.zip` (Intel and Apple Silicon)
 - **Linux**: `loupgarenne-x.x-linux-x64.tar.gz`

-Extract the archive:
-- Copy the executable (`lugaru.exe` on Windows, `lugaru` on Linux, or the app bundle on macOS) into your existing Lugaru HD installation folder
+- Extract the archive and run the executable (`lugaru.exe` on Windows, `lugaru` on Linux, or the app bundle on macOS)
-- On macOS, you may need to extract the contents of the old app bundle into a new folder and run the new app bundle from there.

 ## Project links